George Patterson, Edward Aw and Galen Currah

 Regional Coordinators Train Trainers,

-Provide Materials and Keep Record
+Provide Materials and Keep Records

 Evaluation of the work ● Servant leadership ● Inter-church cooperation and ‘body’ life